imapp-pl/gas-cost-estimator/docs/gas-schedule-proposal.md

 ## Overview

-Based on the current [reasearch](report_stage_iv.md) we propose a new gas cost schedule for the Ethereum Virtual Machine (EVM).
+Based on the current [research](report_stage_iv.md) we propose a new gas cost schedule for the Ethereum Virtual Machine (EVM).
 The current gas schedule is based on the original [yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf) and has seldom been updated since the launch of the Ethereum mainnet.
-The current gas schedule has a number of issues that have been identified in the research.
+The current gas schedule has several issues that have been identified in the research.
 The proposed gas schedules aim to address these issues and provide a more accurate representation of the computational cost of EVM operations.

-While the measurements in the Stage IV report are based on solid reasearch, the proposed gas cost schedule is more subjective.
+While the measurements in the Stage IV report are based on solid research, the proposed gas cost schedule is more subjective.
 This is why we propose two different gas schedules: a conservative one and a radical one.
-Each having pros and cons.
+Each has pros and cons.

 ## Conservative Gas Schedule Proposal

 The idea behind the conservative gas schedule is to limit changes only to the most mispriced elements.
 By doing so, we aim to minimize the impact on the existing ecosystem, while still improving security.
-This should be also easier to implement, as it requires less changes to the existing codebases in EVM clients.
+This should be also easier to implement, as it requires fewer changes to the existing codebases in EVM clients.

 The opcodes that are proposed to be changed are those that have been identified as mispriced in the research.

 | Opcode | Name | Current Gas | Proposed Gas |
 | ------------- | ------------- | ------------- | ------------- |